smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 OpCon SAM gets a file transfer job started at one of the participating LSAMs.
-But the translation of the SMAFT control transactions is managed according to an (optionally) different set of translation tables specified in the LSAM\'s SMAFT Parameters control function \*LSAM sub-menu 8, option 7).
+But the translation of the SMAFT control transactions is managed according to an (optionally) different set of translation tables specified in the LSAM's SMAFT Parameters control function \*LSAM sub-menu 8, option 7).

 In most cases, the translation between EBCDIC and ASCII for SMAFT